Boergi/SpinBot-Whos-turn/MIGRATION.md

 @SpinBot wer muss das nächste Meeting moderieren?
 ```

-### In Main Channel
+### In Main Channel (Max 20 members)
+The `/spinbot` command still exists and `@SpinBot` also works directly in channels with up to 20 members.

+> ⚠️ **Note:** Channel-level selection (with status filtering) only works in channels with up to 20 members.
+For larger channels, use the bot in a thread instead.

-The `/spinbot` command still exists but now provides helpful instructions:
+The `/spinbot` command provides helpful instructions:
 ```
 /spinbot has to pre-order lunch
 ```